 A bold paint color

-Do you ever see a matching bedroom set on the cover of a high end decor mag?
+Do you ever see a matching bedroom set on the cover of a high-end decor mag?
 No. And there's a reason for it.
 Do not.
 I repeat, do not buy a matching furniture set.
-Many people think that this must be the way to go because all of the pieces were made to match each other and were put together in a "showroom".
+Many people think that this must be the way to go.
+All the pieces match each other and were put together in a "showroom".
 I'm afraid not.
-Good design is built on layers (we'll touch on that later), and having a 5-piece matching set in any room only creates one, dull layer.
+Good design is built on layers.
+Having a five-piece matching set in any room only creates one, dull layer.

-If you have a matching set already, consider splitting it up into different rooms or changing out the hardware or finish on a few pieces.
-If cost is a reason you want to take this route, try looking for inexpensive second-hand pieces--Craigslist, thrift stores, and flea markets have great pieces you can use or refinish, often with better materials and prices than the "new" pieces you find today.
+If you have a matching set already, consider splitting it up into different rooms.
+Or consider changing out the hardware or finish on a few pieces.
+If cost is a reason you want to take this route, try looking for inexpensive second-hand pieces.
+Craigslist, thrift stores, and flea markets have great pieces you can use or refinish!
 The retailers listed below offer great prices on new items as well.

-Just like with the furniture, you want varying textures as well.
+Like with the furniture, you also want to have varying textures.
 Layer a jute rug atop your wood floors, woven pillows on your leather settee and a wool throw on your linen chair.
 Mixing and matching pillow fabrics is another great way to bring in textures.
 And don't forget about your walls!
-Texture isn't just limited to furniture and accessories.
+Texture isn't limited to furniture and accessories.
 Ex.
 Add a unique trim detail or wooden planks to bring interest to your walls.